 Let the Great World Spin, Colum McCann

 The Devil in the White City, Erik Larson

 Boys in the Boat, Daniel James Brown

 Where'd You Go, Bernadette, Maria Semple

-Entering Grade 11 (AP) Students read all of the following:
+Incoming Grade 11 (AP) - Students read ALL of the following:

-Thank You for Arguing by Jay Heinrichs provides and overview of the basic tools of argument that are the foundation of AP English Language using contemporary examples and illustrations.
+Thank You for Arguing by Jay Heinrichs provides an overview of the basic tools of argument that are the foundation of AP English Language using contemporary examples and illustrations.

 On Writing by Stephen King, which is part memoir and part writing manual, follows the development of one highly successful writer who shares his secrets of success.

 Eats, Shoots and Leaves by Lynne Truss argues for clarity in writing by pointing out some of the most abused rules of Standard Written English as well as providing insight into the historical development of punctuation.